andy-twosticks/nebulous_stomp/md/nebulous_3.md

 * Message.in_reply_to now takes a Message and a hash.
 Message.from_parts is no longer a thing.
 New methods #respond and respond_protocol. to_cache is now to_h.

-* NebRequest to be removed. *bamf*
+* NebRequest to be removed.

 * new RedisHelper ckass to have new get, set methods as above.

 * To facilitate testing of Listener, StompHandlerNull needs to support multiple fake messages;
-  StompHandlerNull.listen should return each and then stop. *bamf*
+  StompHandlerNull.listen should return each and then stop.

-* All of the above needs test coverage, of course. through_test needs changing to reflect the new API.
+* All of the above needs test coverage, of course. through_test needs changing to reflect the new API. *bamf*

 * And... we need a README with a tutorial of the order of Pod4.